 Kathmandu’s commercial downtown and touristic district, Thamel is a maze of colorful prayer flags, alleys, artistry, and bazaars that all seem to blend into one another.
 It’s easy to get lost in the alleys so be sure to bring a map or keep your phone handy to navigate your way back out.
 Knock-off outdoor gear, handicrafts, jewelry, pashminas, and harem pants are popular souvenirs to keep an eye out for.

 Looking to get out of town?
-Here are some of the most popular trips from Kathmandu.
+Here are some of the most popular trips from Kathmandu and a suggested Nepal itinerary.

 With just one runway that drops straight off a cliffside, Lukla is widely regarded as the most terrifying airport on the planet but it’s a small price to pay to make it to one of the most remote regions in the world.
 If you can brave the harrowing flight, you are well on your way to conquering the bucket list Everest Basecamp Trek.
 The entire hike takes around 12 days, but some people just go for a taste by trekking the four days to Namche Bazaar, which is where most people rest and acclimate.